 Above: In an earlier installment of The Novice Gardener, I tried to embrace houseplants.
 There is very little left of my favorite, the begonia, after three months of living with Minou.
 Even though the ASPCA Database includes begonia as toxic to both dogs and cats, she’s continued her snacking.

-If the begonia is supposed to make Minou feel sick, why does she keep going back for more?
+If begonia is supposed to make Minou feel sick, why does she keep eating it?

 Dr. Wismer: Many pets do not seem to be able to correlate the vomiting or other problems they are having with the eating of the plant material.
 If the vomiting occurs hours after the animal ingests the substance, they won’t know why they are feeling sick and would likely ingest that toxin again without making the connection.

 Above: Cyclamen is included on the ASPCA’s list of 17 Poisonous Plants, noted as potentially causing intense vomiting and even death.

 How did Minou survive eating cyclamen, the potentially fatal Christmas tuber?

 Maybe because she didn’t eat the actual tuber.
 According the to ASPCA, chemical compounds that are toxic to pets can be concentrated in different parts of the plant–sometimes the roots, sometimes leaves, flowers, or seeds.
 In cyclamen, the poisonous compound called cyclamine is most concentrated in the root, or tuber, portion of the plant.
 Minou left a few teeth marks in the flower petals, but left the rest of the plant alone.
 Regardless, I won’t keep any more cyclamen in the house.

 Above: An orange Lillium superbum from Vita’s Sunset Garden.
 Photograph by Kendra Wilson for Gardenista.

 Which poisonous plants are deadliest to cats?